fran-olv/java-crud/README.md

 ## ▶️ Usage/Example

-1. User: executes in terminal `java -jar management-people-list.jar`
+1. User: executes in terminal `java -jar management-people-project.jar`

 2. Application: asks, on the CLI (terminal), for name inputs.